-The Sub-Fund may invest in financial instruments and enter into transactions denominated in currencies other than its functional currency.
-Consequently, the Sub-Fund is exposed to risks that the exchange rate of its functional currency relative to other foreign currencies may change in a manner that has an adverse effect on the value of that portion of the Sub-Fund's assets or liabilities denominated in currencies other than the Hong Kong dollar.
+The sub-fund may invest in financial instruments and enter into transactions denominated in currencies other than its functional currency.
+Consequently, the sub-fund is exposed to risks that the exchange rate of its functional currency relative to other foreign currencies may change in a manner that has an adverse effect on the value of that portion of the sub-fund's assets or liabilities denominated in currencies other than the Hong Kong dollar.

-The Sub-Fund's asset and liabilities are held in United States dollar and Hong Kong dollar.
-As Hong Kong dollar is linked currency of United States dollar, the Sub-Fund has no significant exposure to currency risk.
+The sub-fund's asset and liabilities are held in United States dollar and Hong Kong dollar.
+As Hong Kong dollar is linked currency of United States dollar, the functional currency of the sub-fund, the sub-fund has no significant exposure to currency risk.
 The Manager considers that asset and liabilities denominated in other currencies are immaterial and therefore they do not pose a significant currency risk exposure.